-Where devices have multiple accounts for the same app, mistakes can happen, such as an email being sent from or data being uploaded to the wrong account.
+Where devices have multiple accounts for the same app, mistakes can happen, such as an email being sent from, or data being uploaded to the wrong account.
 If this a private account is used for communication or to store data by mistake, the DSL/Headteacher/DPO (the particular circumstances of the incident will determine whose remit this is) should be informed immediately.

-Behaviour / usage principles
+Behaviour / usage principles of messaging/commenting systems

-- More detail for all the points below are given in the Social media section of this policy as well as the school's acceptable use agreements, Positive Relationships, Behaviour & SEMH Policy and staff code of conduct. - Appropriate behaviour is expected at all times, and the system should not be used to send inappropriate materials or language which is or could be construed as bullying, aggressive, rude, insulting, illegal or otherwise inappropriate, or which (for staff) might bring the school into disrepute or compromise the professionalism of staff.
+- More detail for all the points below are given in the Error!
+Reference source not found. section of this policy as well as the school's Acceptable Use Agreements, Behaviour Policy and Staff Code of Conduct. - Appropriate behaviour is expected at all times, and the system should not be used to send inappropriate materials or language which is or could be construed as bullying, aggressive, rude, insulting, illegal or otherwise inappropriate, or which (for staff) might bring the school into disrepute or compromise the professionalism of staff. - Data protection principles will be followed at all times when it comes to all school communications, in line with the school Data Protection Policy and only using the authorised systems mentioned above.

-- Data protection principles will be followed at all times when it comes to all school communications, in line with the school Data Protection Policy and only using the authorised systems mentioned above. - Pupils and staff are not allowed to use the email system for personal use and should be aware that all use may be monitored, their emails may be read and the same rules of appropriate behaviour apply at all times.
+Pupils and staff are not allowed to use the email system for personal use and should be aware that all use is monitored, their emails may be read and the same rules of appropriate behaviour apply at all times